Super Bowl Sunday 2025: Visual Journalism

 D.B.
 Dowd, Sketchbook drawing from high school football game, 2008.
 Pencil.
 The notes with the illustrations for this post include thoughts about how and when things were made.
 The different approaches employed may be of use to you.

-Our figure drawing class has alternated between two weeks with a nude model, one week off.
+I have returned to teaching figure drawing this spring.
+The class has alternated between several sessions with a nude model interspersed with onsite work.
 On the off days we have used on location drawing to introduce figurative groups and genre scenes and the problem (and opportunity!) of setting.
-On Monday and Wednesday we also spent time in critique of location drawings, focusing attention on the intersection of drawing and design.
+We are really just getting started, but our activities are beginning to mesh.
+I’m excited.

 D.B.
 Dowd, Massillon versus St. Mary-St. Vincent, 2014.
 Massillon, Ohio, 2014-2018.
 I “saw” this picture before I worked on it.
 There is a tiny little marker maquette somewhere of the idea, a doodle about orange, green, and black.
 I built the whole thing from photo reference well after the fact, but made the underlying pencil while the experience was still fresh.
 Appears in Spartan Holiday No. 3.

-Tonight’s post is designed to provide information and expectations for our first journalistic foray: the phenomenon of Super Bowl LVII (omg can we lose the Roman numerals at this point and just say 57) to played at State Farm Stadium in suburban Phoenix on Sunday, February 12.
+Tonight’s post is designed to provide information and expectations for a journalistic foray: the phenomenon of Super Bowl LIX (omg can we lose the Roman numerals at this point and just say 59) to be played at the Caesar’s Superdome in New Orleans on Sunday, February 9.
 The game features the AFC champion Kansas City Chiefs and NFC champs Philadelphia Eagles.
+(Two years ago when I did this project the same two teams were playing.
+This time I had been hoping for a Buffalo Bills / Detroit Lions Superbowl, but t’was not to be.

 D.B.
 Dowd, After the game.
 Pencil 2008, ink much later.
 I make brush drawings over pencils very often.

-Glendale, Arizona may be the physical site of SB 57, but 100 million people will view it live on television.
+The Big Easy may be the physical site of SB 59, but 100 million people will view it live on television.
 In addition to following the game many will actively await commercial breaks to view new, highly ambitious (and expensive) advertisements for a wide variety of products and services.

 D.B.
 Dowd, Halftime Talk, Clayton versus Normandy, 2008.
 A pencil that got turned into a goauche painting in the sketchbook, pretty soon after making the pencil.